Quotes By Ophelia In Hamlet

 Q: Are Ophelia's quotes solely reflective of her madness, or do they hint at a deeper understanding of events?

 A: Ophelia's quotes, even in her madness, offer glimpses into her perception of the events unfolding around her.
-They reflect not just her mental state but also her keen awareness of the betrayals and injustices she witnesses.
+Because of that, they reflect not just her mental state but also her keen awareness of the betrayals and injustices she witnesses.
 The fragmented nature of her speech adds to the complexity, making her lines rich with multiple layers of meaning.

 Q: How do Ophelia's quotes contribute to the overall themes of Hamlet?